KhronosGroup/glTF-Generator-Registry/README.md

 ## Generators

+This registry should not be considered an exhaustive list of glTF creation tools, but rather a highly-structured collection of metadata for a subset of existing tools.
+Editors and viewers that load glTF files may use this registry to help their users report bugs appropriately when glTF files contain errors.
 See [REGISTRY.md](dist/REGISTRY.md) for a readonly human-friendly list of tools.
 For a machine-readable version, or to contribute, see [registry.json](registry.json).